-Recall that, if $A$ is not Noetherian, then the inverse limit topology on the $\fm$-adic completion $\^A$ does not coincide with the preadic topology on $\^A$ as a local ring.
-Hence the above notion of embedding codimension needs to be modified for such rings.
+Our aim is ultimately to compare embedding codimensions using \cref{intro:dgk}.
+The statement there involves a base change of the completion of a local ring.
+In the non-Noetherian case it is not clear whether this base change is again the completion of a local ring, as for non-Noetherian completions the inverse limit topology does not coincide with the preadic topology as a local ring, see \SPC{05JA}.
+Hence we need to extend the notion of embedding codimension in that case.
 We first define a sufficiently large subcategory of $\Cpt_K$ resp.\ of $\TopRing_k$.

-\begin{definition} Let $\cR = (R_i)_i \in \Cpt_K$ and $\^R = \varprojlim_i R_i$ the limit in $\TopRing_k$ with maximal ideal $\^\fm$.
-Then $\^R$ (or $\cR$) is called \emph{quasi-adic} if the closures $\^{\fm^n}$ of the ideals $\^\fm^n$ form a basis for the topology of $\^R$. \end{definition}
+\begin{definition} Let $\cR = (R_i)_i \in \Cpt_K$ and $\^R = \varprojlim_i R_i$ the limit in $\TopRing_k$ with maximal ideal $\fm$.
+Then $\^R$ (or $\cR$) is called \emph{quasi-adic} if the closures $\^{\fm^n}$ of the ideals $\fm^n$ form a basis for the topology of $\^R$. \end{definition}

 \begin{remark} If $\cR$ is quasi-adic, then we consider $\^R$ with the filtration given by the ideals $\^{\fm^n}$.
 Then the natural map

 is surjective.
 Indeed, this follows from the fact that the maps

 are bijective.
 Conversely, this property characterizes quasi-adic rings, see \cite{Chi21}. \end{remark}